Romr5/Accounting-Intelligence-Engine-AIE-/README.md

 Accounting Intelligence Engine (AIE)
 A desktop accounting application built with Python and Flet.
 AIE provides a local-first, user-friendly interface for managing financial transactions, performing automated validation, and generating key financial reports.

-> Note: Replace the image URL above with a screenshot of your running application.

 - Key Features
 This application is organized into several key modules accessible via the side navigation bar: